 “Don’t say that!”
 Rose snapped in a whisper.

-“Because they don’t like it,” Rose said, rubbing her lover’s shoulder.
-Sometime’s Rose forgot that Helen came from an extremely bigoted Italian family.
+“Because they don’t like to be called that anymore,” Rose said, rubbing her lover’s shoulder.
+Sometime’s Rose forgot Helen came from an extremely bigoted Italian family.

 “Then what are we supposed to call him?”
 Helen asked.

-“Hi,” Rose said, turning off the TV and looking at the young boy who had just come into her life unexpectedly “What’s your name?”
+“Hi,” Rose said, turning off the TV and looking at the young boy who had just come into her life.
+“What’s your name?”

 “Da’Quarius,” the boy said.